jump-dev/JuMP.jl/docs/src/installation.md

 `import Pkg; Pkg.status()`.

 This should almost always be the most-recent release.
-You can check the releases of a package by going to the relevant Github page, and navigating to the "releases" page.
+You can check the releases of a package by going to the relevant GitHub page, and navigating to the "releases" page.
 For example, the list of JuMP releases is available at:
 [https://github.com/jump-dev/JuMP.jl/releases](https://github.com/jump-dev/JuMP.jl/releases).